A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Preliminaries and Definitions

-\section{Preliminaries and definitions}
+\section{Preliminaries and Definitions}

-We assume that our simple polygon $P$ is given in a read-only array as a list of $n$ vertices in counterclockwise order along the boundary.
-This input array also contains a query point $q\in P$.
-The aim is to report a suitable representation of $V_k(P,q)$, using $O(s)$ words of workspace.
-We assume that the vertices of $P$ are in \emph{weak general position}, i.e., the query point $q$ does not lie on the line determined by any two vertices of $P$.
-Without loss of generality, assume that $k$ is even and that $k<n$.
-If $k$ is odd, we compute $V_{k-1}(P,q)$, which is equal to $V_k(P,q)$, and if $k\geq n$ then $P$ is completely $k$-visible.
-The boundary of $V_k(P,q)$ consists of part of the boundary of $P$ and some chords that cross the interior of $P$ to join two points on its boundary.
-We denote the boundary of planar set $U$ by $\partial U$.
+Let $s \in \{1, \dots, n\}$ be the amount of available workspace, measured in words.
+We assume that the input polygon $P$ is given as a sequence of $n$ vertices in counterclockwise (CCW) order along $\partial P$.
+The input also contains the query point $q\in P$ and the visibility parameter $k \in \{0, \dots, n - 1\}$.
+The aim is to report $V_k(P,q)$, using $O(s)$ words of workspace.
+We require that the input is in \emph{weak general position}, i.e., the query point $q$ does not lie on any line through two distinct vertices of $P$.
+Without loss of generality, we assume that $k$ is even: if $k$ is odd, we can just compute $V_{k-1}(P,q)$, which is the same as $V_k(P,q)$, by definition.
+The boundary $\partial V_k(P,q)$ of $V_k(P,q)$ consists of pieces of $\partial P$ and chords of $P$ that connect two such pieces; see Figure~\ref{fig:fig1}.